tedsanders/tedsanders.github.io/_posts/2015-06-22-moores-law-of-moores-laws.md

 [Published in the November 2015 issue of MRS Bulletin.](http://journals.cambridge.org/download.php?file=%2FMRS%2FMRS40_11%2FS0883769415002997a.pdf&code=842133931c9c944f5695a37a3d8fa71f)

 Fifty years ago, a quiet, 36-year-old chemist named Gordon Moore penned an innocuous article in the trade magazine _Electronics_.
 In the article, Moore, who was in a unique position as the head of R&D at Fairchild Semiconductor, put forth a prediction about the nascent semiconductor industry.
-After seeing transistor counts jump year-to-year from roughly 8 to 16 to 32 to 64, Moore forecast that this exponential progress in integrated circuits would continue unabated until at least 1975, and perhaps beyond.
+After seeing integrated circuit transistor counts roughly doubling each year from 8 to 16 to 32 to 64, Moore forecast that this exponential progress would continue unabated until at least 1975, and perhaps beyond.

 Half a century hence, I’m typing this out on a computer packing more than 1,400,000,000 transistors - for those keeping score at home, that's about 30 doublings.
-To call Moore’s 1965 prediction a success would be like calling Serena Williams a decent tennis player.
+To call Moore’s 1965 prediction a success would be like calling Wilt Chamberlain a decent basketball player.
 Usually, a prediction is fortunate if it correctly predicts the future just once, but when a prediction is right again and again, decade after decade, it's practically a miracle.

-And when I call Moore’s law a miracle, I'm not even sure it's hyperbole.
+When I call Moore’s law a miracle, I'm not even sure it's hyperbole.
 The exponential rise in computing power has lifted living standards around the world and forever changed the way humans work and play (and even how they watch British babies bite fingers.
 Bad Charlie!).

 Given the success and fame of Moore’s law, it is no surprise that, like a rock star, it would attract groupies and posers and copycats and coattail-riders.